merchise/xotl.ql/docs/source/expressions.rst

     >>> 1 + q(1)  # doctest: +ELLIPSIS
     <expression '1 + 1' at 0x...>

-For the time being, we keep the q-objects and they allows to test our expression language.
+For the time being, we keep the q-objects as they allows to test our expression language.
 But, in time, we may refactor this class out of this module.

 .. autoclass:: q